 $DB_NAME is the name of your database.
 This command outputs an auth token

-string that you can use the configure the libSQL client library, along with the
+string that you can use to configure the libSQL client library wherever it

-If you want to put a limit on how much time an auth token is valid, use the
+If you want to put a limit on how much time a database token is valid, use the

 --expiration flag to specify a duration in days.
 For example, for a 7-day